 The T-Slot located on the sides is compatible with our 25 mm rails and accessories.

 Thorlabs' UltraLight™ Honeycomb Breadboards offer a high strength-to-weight ratio and all-aluminum plates and core.
-Due to this construction, each breadboard has similar coefficients of thermal expansion, which minimizes thermal instabilities.
+Due to this construction, each breadboard has similar coefficients of thermal expansion throughout, which minimizes thermal instabilities.
 These breadboards are ideal for optical setups where portability and dynamic rigidity are important.
 They are typically used as replacements for aluminum, steel, or granite surface plates, as well as for applications demanding a totally nonmagnetic surface.
 Additionally, breadboards ending in "F" or "A" feature a t-slot that is compatible with our 25 mm rails and accessories.
 This allows for construction of rail systems or optical enclosures without the loss of taps.
 These breadboards also have plastic covers on the corners; two have labels with either the item number or serial number.

 Choosing an Optical Breadboard